Nathan-Vandevoort/ENVY/README.md

 ## Installation
-Installation is very simple!
 1. Navigate to `\\titansrv\studentShare\__ENVY__\`
 2. Copy the `envy` folder to your Z:/ drive
 3. It's **VERY IMPORTANT** that the envy folder is at the root of your zdrive.
 It should look like `Z:/envy`

 ## Requirements
 Envy was built for the Gnomon campus and such has no gaurentee to work in other environments without some customization.
-Here are the major requirements:
 - Some sort of network attached storage drive/partition which is unique to each user
 - Some sort of network attached storage which all users have access to
 - User's machines must be running Windows